 The Edmonds Woodway High School PSO and Princeton Review offer several college entrance practice tests throughout the school year.
-These tests give students an opportunity to experience the tests, discover strengths and weaknesses and determine which test they may be most likely to perform well on.
-Testing can be a stressful event for students, we hope that by taking the practice test beforehand, students will feel more confident and be more successful with when studying and taking their entrance exams.
+These tests give students an opportunity to experience the tests, discover strengths and weaknesses and determine which test they are most likely to perform well on.
+Testing can be a stressful event for students, we hope that by taking the practice test beforehand, students will feel more confident and be more successful when studying and taking their entrance exams.

-*Some schools may require the essay, so it is recommended that all students take the essay portion of the test.
+-Some schools may require the essay, so it is recommended that all students take the essay portion of the test.
 Choosing not to complete the essay portion could limit your options when applying to colleges.
-If you decide to apply to a college that requires the essay but did not take it when you took your official SAT or ACT, you will need to take the entire test again to add the essay.
+If you decide to apply to a college that requires the essay but did not take the essay when you took your official SAT or ACT, you will need to take the entire test again to add the essay.
 The essay portion does not factor into your composite score.
 The essay will be offered when taking the practice test.

 During the upcoming school year, the PSO will offer the ACT and SAT several times.
 In the past, the PSO offered both tests on the same day.
 Since the Princeton Review is no longer offering the StartUp Practice Test, we will be offering the ACT and SAT on separate Saturdays.
 This will allow students the opportunity to take both tests and see how the two scores compare and what test may be better suited to them.